graphile/graphile.github.io/src/pages/postgraphile/extending.md

 const fetch = require("node-fetch");

 function AddHttpBinPlugin(builder, { pgExtendedTypes }) {
-  builder.hook(
-    "GraphQLObjectType:fields",
-    (
+  builder.hook("GraphQLObjectType:fields", (
     fields, // Input object - the fields for this GraphQLObjectType { extend, getTypeByName }, // Build object - handy utils { scope: { isRootQuery } } // Context object - used for filtering
   ) => {
     if (!isRootQuery) {
       // This isn't the object we want to modify:
       // return the input object unmodified
       return fields;
     }

     // We don't want to introduce a new JSON type as that will clash,
     // so let's find the JSON type that other fields use: const JSONType = getTypeByName("JSON");

     return extend(fields, {
       httpBinHeaders: {
         type: JSONType,
         async resolve() {
           const response = await fetch("https://httpbin.org/headers");
           if (pgExtendedTypes) {
             // This setting is enabled through postgraphile's
             // `--dynamic-json` option, if enabled return JSON: return response.json();
           } else {
             // If Dynamic JSON is not enabled, we want a JSON string instead return response.text();
           }
-          },
-        },
+        }
+      }
     });
-    }
-  );
+  });
 }

 module.exports = AddHttpBinPlugin;